conorclancy/ISE-Submission/README.md

 Introduction:
-For my Immersive software engineering submission, I wanted to see how code could be used to verify mathematical results from real world problems.
-When I discussed my interest in this course with my physics teacher Barry Ryan, he told me about this year’s applied mathematics portfolio submission of the rollercoaster.
-Although I don’t do applied mathematics as a subject, I thought it would be an interesting topic, while also being a challenge.
+For my Immersive Software Engineering submission, I wanted to explore how code can be used to verify mathematical results in real world problems.
+I discussed my interest in this course with my physics teacher Barry Ryan, we explored this year’s Applied Mathematics portfolio submission of the rollercoaster.
+Applied Mathematics is not a subject I selected for Leaving Certificate, I thought it would be an interesting and challenging topic.

-I will be investigating the effects that different forces have on the movement of a rollercoaster, primarily the force of friction and the and how friction affects the forces that the passengers experience.
+I will investigate the effects that different forces have on the movement of a rollercoaster, primarily the force of friction and how the force of friction affects the forces that the passengers experience.

-I thoroughly enjoyed the process of doing this project, it gave me an idea of what it was like to code and I leart how to resolve certain errors to do with coding such as a loop in my code and how to use the matplotlib feature with python.
-I'm proud of the python code I have completed as prior to this prject I had no coding knowledge and the maths that I completed throughout this project.
+I thoroughly enjoyed doing this project, I saw this as an opportunity to learn Python.
+I also learned to resolve coding errors such as a loop in my code and how to use the matplotlib function with python.
+I am proud of the code I complied, as prior to this project I had no Python knowledge or the Applied Maths that were the foundation of this project.